fzero/lhl-lectures/w3d3-ajax/README.md

 Also you can use the `jQuery.get()`, `jQuery.getJSON()`, `jQuery.post()` calls, but they are just helper functions that call `jQuery.ajax` behind the scenes.

+## Bonus: JSONPlaceholder

+It's and amazing tool to test your AJAX requests with fake data.
+[Check it out](http://jsonplaceholder.typicode.com) and thank Faisal for the tip!

 ---
 Lecture notes adapted from Rob Jackiewicz - thanks!